-After the completion of this offering, EQT will continue to beneficially own more than 50% of our common stock and voting power.
-As a result, (a) under certain provisions of our amended and restated bylaws which will be in effect upon the closing of this offering, EQT and those other parties to our stockholders agreement will be entitled to nominate at least a majority of the total number of directors comprising our board of directors and (b) we will be a "controlled company" as that term is set forth in Section 5615(c)(1) of the Nasdaq Marketplace Rules.
+After the completion of this offering and subject to the underwriters' option to purchase additional shares not being exercised, EQT may continue to beneficially own more than 50% of our common stock and voting power.
+As a result, (a) under certain provisions of our amended and restated bylaws which will be in effect upon the closing of this offering, EQT and those other parties to our stockholders agreement will be entitled to nominate at least a majority of the total number of directors comprising our board of directors and (b) we may be a "controlled company" as that term is set forth in Section 5615(c)(1) of the Nasdaq Marketplace Rules.
 Under the Nasdaq corporate governance standards, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance standards, including (1) the requirement that a majority of the board of directors consist of independent directors, (2) the requirement that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities and (3) the requirement that our director nominations be made, or recommended to our full board of directors, by our independent directors or by a nominations committee that consists entirely of independent directors and that we adopt a written charter or board resolution addressing the nominations process.
 Following this offering, we do not intend to utilize these exemptions.
-However, if we utilize any of these exemptions in the future, you will not have the same protections afforded to stockholders of companies that are subject to all of the Nasdaq corporate governance requirements.
+However, if we utilize any of these exemptions in the future, you will not have the same protections afforded to stockholders of companies that are subject to all of the Nasdag corporate governance requirements.
 In the event that we cease to be a "controlled company," we will be required to comply with these provisions within the transition periods specified in the Nasdaq corporate governance rules.